Shumai vs. gyoza | Both dumplings, but more different than similar

 What is gyoza?

-Unlike steamed-only dumplings, gyoza is first pan-fried, and until it has a crispy exterior, then water is added to the pan to steam it.
+Unlike steamed-only dumplings, gyoza is first pan-fried until it has a crispy exterior, then water is added to the pan to steam it.

-The most common filling for gyoza is minced meat (usually pork) and vegetables, mainly cabbage, spring onion, and some ginger.
+The most common filling for gyoza is minced meat (usually pork) and vegetables, mainly cabbage, green onions, and some ginger.

-Shrimp gyoza is also very popular, but the pork is the traditional Japanese filling.
+Shrimp gyoza is also very popular, but pork is the traditional Japanese filling.

 You’ll find gyoza served as an appetizer, snack, or part of a bento lunch.
 Many Japanese families also like to make gyoza as part of a quick weeknight meal.